kiikode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2. Swap the values of two integers
 3. Return the length of a string
 4. Print a string to stdout
 5. Print a string in reverse
+6. Reverse a string